reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

   console.log("application listening.....");
 });
 ```
-In the code block above, we are using the node.js `fs` module. `fs` enables interaction with the file system allowing us to create a log file, and the `OS` module gives access to the application's Operating System (OS) and the `process` module, provides details about, the current Node.js process.
+In the code block above, we are using the Node.js `fs` module. `fs` enables interaction with the file system allowing us to create a log file.

+The `OS` module gives access to the application's Operating System (OS) and the `process` module, provides details about, the current Node.js process.

 We are using the method  `process.heapUsed` .
 The `heapUsed` refer to V8's memory use by our application.
 And `os.freemem()` shows available RAM, `os.totalmem()` show entire memory capacity.

 The log is saved in `.csv` format, with the date/time in the first column, memory usage in the second, and the memory available in the third.
 These data are recorded and saved in a generated `demo.csv` file at 15-second intervals.

 Run the script: `node index.js`

-Allow your application to run, you will notice a file named `demo.csv` is generated with content similar to the following:
+Allow your application to run, we will notice a file named `demo.csv` is generated with content similar to the following:

 ```csv
 2022-08-31T00:19:45.912Z, 8.495856, 10%